AkstonCap/swapService/README.md

 sed -n '1,200p' .env
 ```

+Note on NEXUS_SESSION:
+- `NEXUS_SESSION` is optional.
+The current service does not read it, but if your Nexus node/CLI is configured to require a session token, you can set it in `.env` and configure your CLI wrapper accordingly.

 OS-specific notes:
 - Linux/macOS: ensure the Nexus CLI is executable.
 If you keep it in the repo root, run:
   - `chmod +x ./nexus`